spotify/postgresql-metrics/README.md

 ## Prerequisites

-The technology versions mentioned below are tested to work, but the code will work most likely on other (older or later) versions as well.
-Please add an issue to this project, if you detect missing prerequisites, or have actually tested this package on some unmentioned versions from below.
+The versions mentioned below are tested to work, but the code should work on many unlisted versions as well.
+Just add an issue or send a pull-request with missing prerequisites, if you test and confirm postgresql-metrics to work on other versions of the mentioned technologies.

 * Python 2.7
 * PostgreSQL 9.3 or later